 11.2 Reasonable notification of any substantial Variation of this policy shall be made to Guardians of Students.

 Operation of the Scheme

 12 Application to join the Scheme

 (a) The Student reaches 19 years of age, or

 (b) The Student ceases to attend the College, whichever is the earlier.

 13 Payment from the Fund following death or disability of Guardian

-13.1 Subject to the limits in this Policy, a Student will be eligible to have his Tuition Fees paid from the Fund, in the event of the death or Permanent or Long Term Disablement of a named Guardian.
+13.1 Subject to the limits in this Policy, a Student will be eligible to have their Tuition Fees paid from the Fund, in the event of the death or Permanent or Long Term Disablement of a named Guardian.

-13.2 Subject to the limits in this Policy, a Student will be eligible to have his Boarding Fees (if applicable) paid from the Fund in the event of the death or Permanent or Long Term Disablement of a named Guardian.
+13.2 Subject to the limits in this Policy, a Student will be eligible to have their Boarding Fees (if applicable) paid from the Fund in the event of the death or Permanent or Long Term Disablement of a named Guardian.

 13.3 When a named Guardian dies or suffers Permanent Disablement, the Student will receive the benefit of clauses 13.1 and 13.2 until either: